mitre/tmnt/README.md

 ## Preparing data

-There are two input formats (currently).
+There are two input formats.
 The first assumes a single JSON object per line in a file.
 The value of the key 'text' will be used as the document string.
 All other fields are ignored.
 So, for example:

 ```